 This product requires a driver to be installed for proper functioning when used with Windows.
 The driver package can be downloaded from http://www.ftdichip.com/FTDrivers.htm.
 To install the driver, unzip the contents of the downloaded driver package to a folder.
-Attach USB cable to the PC and when asked by Windows device installation wizard, point to the folder where driver files are present.
-When driver installation is complete, the module should appear in Windows Device Manager as a serial port (see the picture on the right).
+Attach the USB cable to the PC and when asked by Windows device installation wizard, point to the folder where driver files are present.
+When the driver installation is complete, the module should appear in Windows Device Manager as a serial port (see the picture on the right).
 Note down the name of the serial port (COM9).
 This information is required to control the module from the PC.

 The following video demonstrates how to install the driver on Windows 10.